INFORMATION FOR SUPPLIERS

 Oregon State University issues Purchase Orders using standard or special terms and conditions.
 When using the standard terms and conditions, those are usually not attached, except by reference, to the physical Purchase Order.
 OSU uses four different sets of "standard" terms and conditions as appropriate.
 The three that apply to Procurement are:

-If for any reason you are unable to view the referenced Standard Terms and Condition, please let our staff know and we will provide it to you accordingly.
+If for any reason you are unable to view the referenced Standard Terms and Conditions, please let our staff know and we will provide it to you accordingly.
 The publications on this page will be made available in an accessible format upon request.
 Please contact us using our Contact Form or call 541-737-4261.